 A word of caution: plan ahead if you’d like to take public transportation.
 The journey isn’t difficult, but some routes offer infrequent service and limited park accessibility.
 Once there, take advantage of the park’s many hiking trails.
 Several different levels of difficulty are available, which offers something for casual strollers and hardcore trekkers alike.

 You can also take advantage of the many bicycle trails weaving through the park, or look into arranging a horse ride if you’re part of a small group.
 And speaking of animals: keep an eye peeled for Siberian flying squirrels!
 They’re plentiful in Nuuksio – so much so, they’re emblazoned on the park’s official logo.
 You need not feel rushed to experience the park in one day, as it’s open to campers.
 So much adventure, and at so little cost: admission to the park is free.

-Nuuksio National Park Useful Info’s:
+Nuuksio National Park Useful Info’s

 Address: Nuuksio National Park, 03220 Espoo, Finland

 Phone number:+35840 163 6200

-- How to visit all museums in Helsinki cheaply
+- Places to visit in Finland

-- Cheap accommodation in Helsinki
+- Things to do in Helsinki